Accredited Member of YDSA

 In 2001 Ben moved to Wales and Continued to be involved with the industry along with giving help, advice and undertaking surveys to buyers, owners and underwriters.
 In 2004 Ben also started the two Regional Boat shows in Wales with the first South Wales Boat Show opening in 2005 and North Wales Boat Show a few years later.

 Ben's passion and depth of knowledge in wood, Steel, alloy and GRP as a boat builder plus his experience as a Yacht Broker in the past gives him great advantages when surveying craft.
-Ben is an Accredited Member of the Yacht Designers and Surveyors Association (YDSA) and an Associate Member of the International Institute of Marine Surveying (IIMS) He is also a member of the British Marine Federation.
-Ben also undertakes coding inspections for both Y.D.S.A. and R.Y.A for the MCA schemes as well.
+Ben is an Accredited Member of the Yacht Designers and Surveyors Association (YDSA).
+He is also a member of the British Marine Federation.
+Ben also undertakes MCA coding inspections for the Y.D.S.A.
 He is always pleased to provide a good service to anyone with a passion for going afloat.